jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Patient.page.md

 The extensions listed below are those created to support Data Standards Wales:

-* {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-Religion.page.md,text:DataStandardsWales-Religion}}
+* {{pagelink:Extension-DataStandardsWales-Religion,text:DataStandardsWales-Religion}}
   defined in the [NHS Wales Data Dictionary](https://www.datadictionary.wales.nhs.uk/#!WordDocuments/corereferencedatastandards1.htm).
-* {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-Occupation.page.md,text:DataStandardsWales-Occupation}} indicates the patient occupation and uses a SNOMED  CT reference set.
+* {{pagelink:Extension-DataStandardsWales-Occupation,text:DataStandardsWales-Occupation}} indicates the patient occupation and uses a SNOMED  CT reference set.

 _Note: this list does not include extensions provided by UK Core and you should refer to their implementation guide for support_

 ### Slices
 The following identifier slices for use with the patient profile are listed below.
-The namespaces denoting issuing authority for each identifier are defined on the {{pagelink:Home/FHIR-Assets/Naming-Systems.page.md, text:Naming Systems}} page.
+The namespaces denoting issuing authority for each identifier are defined on the {{pagelink:Naming-Systems, text:Naming Systems}} page.
 NHS numbers are further described in the [NHS Wales Data Dictionary](https://www.datadictionary.wales.nhs.uk/).

 * `Patient.identifier:nhsNumber`
 * `Patient.identifier:abuhbPasIdentifier`